Sameer93028/Sameer93028/README.md

 <h1>My Profile</h1>

 <h3> About Me </h3>
 <p> I am a VT student at SAP Labs Bangalore since August 2020.
-I am B.Tech in Computer Sceince and Engineering Graduate from UPES, Dehradun.</p>
+I am a B.Tech in Computer Sceince and Engineering Graduate from UPES, Dehradun.</p>

 <p>I'm working on:</p>